- Purchase the complete Expat Arrivals South Africa Guide (PDF)

 How bad is crime in South Africa?

 Much of the crime in South Africa finds its root cause in a society that is deeply divided by income and race.
-On the one hand, this means most expats are less likely to be on the receiving end of violent crimes, but on the other hand, crimes of theft like burglary and hijacking are not restricted to certain areas, and therefore taking safety precautions and maintaining an overall sense of awareness is advised.
+On the one hand, this means most expats are less likely to be on the receiving end of violent crimes, but on the other hand, crimes of theft such as burglary and hijacking are a possibility.
+For this reason, we advise taking safety precautions and maintaining an overall sense of awareness.

 Is it worth learning an African language?